seankross/seankross.github.io/_posts/2016-10-21-Distributed-Masochism-as-a-Pedagogical-Model.md

 courses.
 All of the material in our courses is open-source and available on GitHub, and we teach our students how to use Git and GitHub.
-We can take advantage of improvements and contributions the students think we should make to our courses through pull requests that we recieve.
+We can take advantage of improvements and contributions the students think we should make to our courses through pull requests that we receive.
 Student contributions further reduce the overall start-up pain experienced by other students.

 With students from all over the world participating in our online courses we're